Ransomware Hot Line: 800-462-8800

-24x7 Online Help from a Senior Ransomware Consultant
+24x7 Remote Access to a Top-tier Ransomware Consultant

-Ransomware needs time to steal its way through a network.
-Because of this, ransomware attacks are typically launched on weekends and at night, when support personnel may be slower to become aware of a break-in and are least able to organize a rapid and forceful defense.
-The more lateral movement ransomware can achieve inside a target's network, the more time it takes to recover basic operations and scrambled files and the more information can be exfiltrated to the dark web.
+Ransomware requires time to steal its way across a network.
+Because of this, ransomware attacks are typically launched on weekends and late at night, when IT personnel may be slower to become aware of a breach and are least able to mount a rapid and coordinated response.
+The more lateral progress ransomware can manage within a target's system, the longer it will require to restore basic IT services and damaged files and the more data can be stolen and posted to the dark web.

-Progent's Ransomware Hot Line is intended to guide you to complete the time-critical first step in responding to a ransomware assault by containing the malware.
-Progent's online ransomware expert can help businesses in the Augusta-Richmond County area to locate and isolate infected servers and endpoints and guard undamaged resources from being penetrated.
+Progent's Ransomware Hot Line is designed to help you to complete the time-critical first phase in responding to a ransomware assault by containing the malware.
+Progent's remote ransomware engineer can assist businesses in the Augusta-Richmond County metro area to locate and quarantine infected devices and protect clean assets from being penetrated.

-If your system has been breached by any version of ransomware, act fast.
-Get help quickly by calling Progent's Ransomware Hot Line at 800-993-9400.
+If your network has been breached by any version of ransomware, don't panic.
+Get help quickly by calling Progent's Ransomware Hot Line at 800-462-8800.

-Progent's Ransomware Response Expertise Available in Augusta-Richmond County
+Progent's Ransomware Response Services Available in Augusta-Richmond County

-Current strains of crypto-ransomware like Ryuk, Sodinokibi, DopplePaymer, and Nephilim encrypt online data and infiltrate any available backups.
-Files synchronized to the cloud can also be impacted.
-For a vulnerable environment, this can make automated restoration almost impossible and effectively knocks the datacenter back to square one.
-Threat Actors, the hackers behind a ransomware assault, insist on a settlement payment in exchange for the decryptors required to recover encrypted files.
-Ransomware attacks also try to exfiltrate information and TAs require an extra settlement for not publishing this information or selling it.
-Even if you can rollback your network to an acceptable point in time, exfiltration can pose a big problem depending on the nature of the downloaded information.
+Modern strains of ransomware like Ryuk, Sodinokibi, Netwalker, and Egregor encrypt online data and invade any available system restores and backups.
+Files synched to the cloud can also be impacted.
+For a vulnerable environment, this can make system recovery almost impossible and effectively sets the datacenter back to the beginning.
+So-called Threat Actors (TAs), the cybercriminals behind a ransomware attack, demand a ransom payment in exchange for the decryption tools needed to recover scrambled data.
+Ransomware attacks also attempt to exfiltrate information and hackers require an additional payment for not publishing this data or selling it.
+Even if you can rollback your system to a tolerable point in time, exfiltration can be a big problem according to the sensitivity of the downloaded data.

-The recovery work subsequent to ransomware penetration has a number of crucial stages, most of which can proceed in parallel if the recovery workgroup has a sufficient number of members with the required skill sets.
+The restoration work after a ransomware attack has several crucial stages, most of which can proceed in parallel if the response workgroup has enough members with the necessary skill sets.

-- Containment: This time-critical first response involves arresting the sideways progress of the attack across your IT system.
-The more time a ransomware attack is allowed to run unchecked, the more complex and more costly the restoration process.
-Recognizing this, Progent maintains a 24x7 Ransomware Hotline monitored by seasoned ransomware response engineers.
-Quarantine activities include isolating affected endpoints from the rest of network to block the contagion, documenting the IT system, and protecting entry points.
+- Quarantine: This time-critical first step involves blocking the lateral spread of the attack within your IT system.
+The longer a ransomware assault is allowed to run unchecked, the longer and more expensive the recovery effort.
+Because of this, Progent keeps a 24x7 Ransomware Hotline staffed by veteran ransomware recovery engineers.
+Quarantine processes include isolating affected endpoints from the network to minimize the contagion, documenting the IT system, and protecting entry points.

-- System continuity: This covers bringing back the IT system to a basic acceptable level of functionality with the least downtime.
-This process is usually the highest priority for the targets of the ransomware assault, who often see it as a life-or-death issue for their company.
-This project also requires the broadest range of IT abilities that span domain controllers, DHCP servers, physical and virtual machines, desktops, laptops and mobile phones, databases, productivity and line-of-business applications, network topology, and secure remote access.
-Progent's recovery team uses state-of-the-art collaboration platforms to coordinate the complicated recovery effort.
-Progent understands the urgency of working quickly, tirelessly, and in concert with a customer's management and IT group to prioritize tasks and to put vital resources on line again as quickly as possible.
+- System continuity: This involves bringing back the network to a minimal acceptable level of functionality with the least downtime.
+This effort is usually the highest priority for the targets of the ransomware attack, who often see it as an existential issue for their business.
+This activity also requires the widest range of technical abilities that span domain controllers, DHCP servers, physical and virtual servers, PCs, notebooks and mobile phones, databases, productivity and mission-critical applications, network topology, and safe remote access.
+Progent's recovery experts use advanced workgroup platforms to organize the complicated restoration process.
+Progent appreciates the importance of working rapidly, tirelessly, and in unison with a client's management and IT staff to prioritize tasks and to put essential resources back online as fast as feasible.

-- Data recovery: The effort necessary to recover files impacted by a ransomware assault varies according to the condition of the systems, the number of files that are encrypted, and what recovery methods are needed.
-Ransomware attacks can destroy critical databases which, if not properly closed, may have to be reconstructed from the beginning.
-This can include DNS and Active Directory databases.
-Exchange and SQL Server depend on AD, and many manufacturing and other business-critical platforms depend on Microsoft SQL Server.
-Often some detective work may be required to find undamaged data.
-For example, undamaged OST files (Outlook Email Offline Folder Files) may exist on employees' desktop computers and laptops that were off line at the time of the ransomware attack.
+- Data recovery: The effort necessary to recover data damaged by a ransomware attack varies according to the condition of the systems, how many files are encrypted, and which recovery techniques are needed.
+Ransomware attacks can destroy key databases which, if not properly shut down, may have to be rebuilt from scratch.
+This can include DNS and AD databases.
+Microsoft Exchange and Microsoft SQL Server depend on AD, and many ERP and other mission-critical applications are powered by SQL Server.
+Often some detective work could be required to locate undamaged data.
+For example, non-encrypted Outlook Email Offline Folder Files may exist on employees' desktop computers and laptops that were off line during the attack.

-- Setting up advanced AV/ransomware protection: Progent's ProSight Active Security Monitoring gives small and medium-sized companies the advantages of the same AV technology implemented by many of the world's largest corporations such as Netflix, Citi, and Salesforce.
-By providing real-time malware blocking, identification, containment, repair and analysis in a single integrated platform, Progent's ASM cuts TCO, streamlines management, and promotes rapid recovery.
-The next-generation endpoint protection engine incorporated in Progent's ProSight Active Security Monitoring was listed by Gartner Group as the industry's "most visionary Endpoint Protection Platform (EPP)."
-Learn about Progent's ProSight Active Security Monitoring (ASM) next-generation endpoint protection and ransomware recovery.
+- Implementing advanced AV/ransomware defense: Progent's Active Security Monitoring gives small and medium-sized companies the benefits of the identical anti-virus tools deployed by many of the world's biggest corporations such as Walmart, Citi, and NASDAQ.
+By delivering in-line malware filtering, classification, containment, recovery and forensics in one integrated platform, Progent's ASM cuts total cost of ownership, streamlines administration, and promotes rapid operational continuity.
+The next-generation endpoint protection engine built into in Progent's ASM was ranked by Gartner Group as the industry's "most visionary Endpoint Protection Platform (EPP)."
+Find out about Progent's ProSight Active Security Monitoring (ASM) endpoint protection and ransomware recovery.

-- Negotiation with the threat actor (TA): Progent has experience negotiating settlements with hackers.
-This requires close co-operation with the ransomware victim and the insurance carrier, if there is one.
-Activities include establishing the type of ransomware involved in the attack; identifying and establishing communications the hacker; verifying decryption capabilities; budgeting a settlement amount with the ransomware victim and the cyber insurance provider; establishing a settlement and timeline with the hacker; confirming compliance with anti-money laundering sanctions; overseeing the crypto-currency disbursement to the hacker; receiving, learning, and using the decryptor utility; troubleshooting failed files; creating a pristine environment; remapping and connecting datastores to reflect precisely their pre-encryption state; and restoring machines and software services.
+- Negotiation with the threat actor (TA): Progent has experience negotiating ransom settlements with threat actors.
+This requires working closely with the victim and the insurance carrier, if any.
+Activities consist of determining the kind of ransomware involved in the attack; identifying and establishing communications the hacker persona; testing decryption tool; deciding on a settlement with the ransomware victim and the insurance carrier; negotiating a settlement and schedule with the TA; checking adherence to anti-money laundering (AML) regulations; overseeing the crypto-currency disbursement to the TA; acquiring, reviewing, and using the decryptor utility; debugging failed files; building a pristine environment; mapping and connecting datastores to match exactly their pre-encryption state; and reprovisioning physical and virtual devices and software services.

-- Forensics: This activity is aimed at uncovering the ransomware assault's progress across the network from start to finish.
-This history of the way a ransomware assault travelled within the network assists your IT staff to assess the damage and uncovers vulnerabilities in policies or processes that need to be rectified to avoid future breaches.
-Forensics involves the examination of all logs, registry, Group Policy Object, Active Directory (AD), DNS, routers, firewalls, schedulers, and core Windows systems to check for anomalies.
-Forensics is usually assigned a high priority by the insurance carrier.
-Because forensic analysis can be time consuming, it is critical that other important recovery processes such as operational resumption are performed in parallel.
-Progent has a large roster of IT and security professionals with the skills required to carry out the work of containment, business continuity, and data recovery without interfering with forensic analysis.
+- Forensic analysis: This process is aimed at discovering the ransomware attack's storyline throughout the network from start to finish.
+This history of the way a ransomware assault travelled through the network helps your IT staff to assess the damage and brings to light gaps in security policies or processes that should be rectified to avoid later break-ins.
+Forensics entails the review of all logs, registry, Group Policy Object (GPO), Active Directory, DNS, routers, firewalls, schedulers, and core Windows systems to look for changes.
+Forensics is typically given a top priority by the insurance carrier.
+Because forensic analysis can take time, it is critical that other key recovery processes like operational continuity are performed concurrently.
+Progent maintains an extensive roster of information technology and security professionals with the knowledge and experience required to carry out activities for containment, operational continuity, and data restoration without disrupting forensic analysis.

-Progent has delivered remote and on-premises network services across the United States for more than 20 years and has earned Microsoft's Gold Partner certification in the Datacenter and Cloud Productivity competencies.
-Progent's roster of SBEs includes consultants who have earned high-level certifications in foundation technologies such as Cisco infrastructure, VMware, and major Linux distros.
-Progent's cybersecurity experts have earned prestigious certifications such as CISM, CISSP, and CRISC.
+Progent has provided online and onsite IT services across the U.S. for more than two decades and has earned Microsoft's Gold Partner certification in the Datacenter and Cloud Productivity practice areas.
+Progent's roster of subject matter experts includes consultants who have been awarded advanced certifications in core technologies such as Cisco infrastructure, VMware virtualization, and major Linux distros.
+Progent's cybersecurity consultants have earned internationally recognized certifications such as CISM, CISSP, and GIAC.
 (Refer to Progent's certifications).
-Progent also has guidance in financial and Enterprise Resource Planning application software.
-This broad array of skills allows Progent to salvage and integrate the surviving pieces of your IT environment following a ransomware assault and reconstruct them rapidly into an operational network.
-Progent has collaborated with top insurance carriers including Chubb to help organizations clean up after ransomware attacks.
+Progent also has top-tier support in financial management and Enterprise Resource Planning application software.
+This scope of expertise gives Progent the ability to identify and consolidate the surviving parts of your IT environment following a ransomware attack and reconstruct them rapidly into an operational network.
+Progent has collaborated with leading cyber insurance carriers including Chubb to help organizations clean up after ransomware assaults.

-Contact Progent for Ransomware Cleanup Consulting in Augusta-Richmond County
+Contact Progent for Ransomware Recovery Consulting Services in Augusta-Richmond County

-For ransomware recovery consulting services in the Augusta-Richmond County area, phone Progent at 800-993-9400 or see Contact Progent.
+For ransomware system restoration services in the Augusta-Richmond County area, call Progent at 800-462-8800 or see Contact Progent.